 For comparison, other companies may call range their “Essentials”, “Good”, “You” or “Bronze” range.

 £695 – £895

 £1295 – £1395

-The Basic range caters for people who lead independent lives, but who’s social activities don’t involve time in particularly noisy surroundings.
+Who would suit this level of hearing aid?
+The Basic range caters to people who lead independent lives, but whose social activities don’t involve time in particularly noisy surroundings.
 For comparison, other companies might call this range their “Bronze” or “Home” range.

 £1,095 – £1195